 - · Organizational unit

 - Repository (new or clone existing one)

 - Project

 3.6.2.
 Workbench Authentication

-The workbench web application is using the "default" security domain for authenticating and authorizing users (as specified in the WEB-INF/jboss-web.xml inside the WARs).
+The workbench web application is using the pre-installed other security domain for authenticating and authorizing users (as specified in the WEB-INF/jboss-web.xml inside the WARs).